 Even if you live in the city, there are countless trails waiting to be explored.
 Need some proof?
 Just look outside: With more than 5,000 acres and 80 miles of soft-surface trails, Portland’s Forest Park—the largest urban forest in the US—is calling to you.

-So let’s just say Portland’s got it made.
-And there’s no shortage of ways to take this all in, but here are few (or 22) ideas to get you started.
+Let’s just say Portland’s got it made, and there’s no shortage of ways to take it all in.
+Here are a few ideas to get you started.

 Angel’s Rest is a true cliché: the best view comes after the hardest climb.
 We know, we know — but it’s true!
-The steady incline of this trail requires a degree of mental and physical stamina, but the epic views at the top will erase any and all problems from your mind and remind you how small you are in this world.
+The steady incline of this trail requires a degree of mental and physical stamina, but the epic views at the top will erase any and all exhaustion from your mind as you are reminded of how small you are in this world.
 Pretty darn small, as you’ll see.
-Pack a lunch to refuel while admiring the stunning 270 degrees of canyon below.
+Pack a lunch to refuel while admiring the stunning 270-degrees of canyon below.

 Hey, how about hiking up an extinct volcano?
 Sounds like a great way to spend a Sunday to us.
 Enter Mt.
-Tabor.
-This scenic park is only 15 minutes from the city.
-And its easy, family- and dog-friendly Loop Trail is only a two-mile round-trip with a sick view of Mt.
+Tabor, the scenic park just 15 minutes from the city.
+The easy, dog-friendly Loop Trail is only two miles round-trip with a sick view of Mt.
 Hood from the top.
-If the fact that you’re stomping on a volcano wasn’t enough, the path weaves through forested trails, gorgeous reservoirs, and open meadows.
+If the fact that you’re stomping across a volcano wasn’t enough, the path weaves through forested trails, gorgeous reservoirs, and open meadows.
 Take note: this one can get very crowded.

 This place has it all.
 Seriously.
-The zoo, museums, arboretum, the Rose Garden, and the Japanese Garden.
-Know what else it has?
+A zoo, museum, arboretum, rose garden, Japanese garden and know what else?
 A whopping 15 miles of trails.
-Get your day started with the 3.9-mile Washington Park Loop Hike, a scenic hike that starts at the Sacajawea Statue Trailhead and ends at the Hoyt Arboretum Trailhead.
+Get your day started on the 3.9-mile Washington Park Loop, a scenic hike that starts out at the Sacajawea Statue Trailhead and finishes at the Hoyt Arboretum Trailhead.
 Don’t be surprised if you break a sweat — this popular loop gains 585 feet of elevation with the highest point being 850 feet.
 Plan to spend the entire day here because, with bounds of gardens, scenery, and attractions along this trail, you’re going to want to make some pit-stops.

 Forest Park is a precious gem of Portland that you’re probably not taking advantage of as much as you should.
 In particular, the Maple Trail is amazing.
 It’s a quiet trail, perfect for a hike on a whim after a cooped-up day at the office.
 For an easy four-mile jaunt, begin at the Lower Saltzman Road Trailhead and turn back once you hit Leif Erikson Drive.
 For a longer, more challenging loop, continue along the Wildwood Trail for 7.7 miles, circling back to the trailhead.

 Why see one waterfall on a hike when you can see eight?
 Yes, hiking the Multnomah-Wahkeena Loop grants you access to eight different waterfalls — an Instagrammer’s dream.
 Not without some efforts, though — this moderate-to-challenging 4.9-mile hike gains 1600 feet of elevation.
-The best time to trek this hike is during the spring when the falls are at their most epic.
-But be careful during winter, as snow and ice can cause some slippery delays.
-And you can make for either at Multnomah or Wahkeena Falls to begin your journey.
+The best time to trek is during the spring when the falls are at their most epic and flowing fast.
+But be careful during winter, as snow and ice can cause some slippery surfaces.
+You can make for either at Multnomah or Wahkeena Falls to begin your journey.
 Fitt tip: Start at Multnomah to get through the crowds first.
 (And to end your hike at the Multnomah Falls Lodge with their famous homemade fudge and a well-deserved latte.)

 This hike may be a little over an hour from PDX, but it’s totally worth it.
 Try out this difficult 6.9-mile trek as it gains 2800 feet of elevation — it’ll reward you with some of the most stunning views, maybe ever.
 Circle a day in May or June for this hike when the wildflowers are in full bloom, and on a clear day, you’ll be treated to a panoramic view of Mount Hood, Columbia River, Wind Mountain, and, of course, the top of Dog Mountain.
 Be prepared: this popular hike gets pretty crowded.

-This destination is a bit of a journey from Portland, but totally worth the drive.
+This destination is kind of a hike (pun intended) from Portland, but totally worth the drive.
 A bit of a hidden gem, this Oregon waterfall is easily one of our favorites.
 The 92-foot, free-falling waterfall sits inside an impressive, basalt amphitheater.
 There’s a short, downward rope climb to the falls, but the view is worth the effort (and suitable for any level hiker).
 A rocky “beach” near the base of the fall makes for a perfect spot to kick back and eat lunch.
 If you’re feeling brave, you can even take a dip in the frigid water.